apache/incubator-heron/website/content/docs/operators/deployment/schedulers/kubernetes-helm.md

 ```bash
 $ kubectl proxy -p 8001
 ```
- > Note: All of the following urls are valid with the Kubernetes 1.10.0 release.
+> Note: All of the following Kubernetes specific urls are valid with the Kubernetes 1.10.0 release.

 Now, verify that the Heron API server running on Minikube is available using curl: